Huegoxaga/notes/python/README.md

-list.insert(index, element)#It will insert an element at certain index location. list.count(object)#It returns how many times an item occurs in the list list.index(object)#It returns the first index of the item, ValueError if not find.
+list.insert(index, element)#It will insert an element at certain index location. list.count(object)#It returns how many times an item occurs in the list list.index(object)#It returns the first index of the item, ValueError if not find. list.pop(index)#It returns the element according the index and remove the element from the existing list.
 ```

 #### List Operators